Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Crack open a treasure trove of over 9,000 unique nutcrackers at this museum.

 The Nutcracker Museum is one of the highlights of downtown Leavenworth.
-It houses a vast collection of nutcrackers from around the world and every era of human history.
+It houses a vast collection of nutcrackers from across the globe.
 Visitors of all ages will find something to like here.
 Classic wooden soldier nutcrackers stand alongside novelty models such as Mickey Mouse.

-The museum also hosts a nutcracker hunt, a scavenger hunt for different models.
-The museum offers lists for all ages, tasking children with finding familiar cartoon and storybook characters.
-Adults will enjoy discovering models that celebrate historical figures, pop culture personalities, and more.
+The museum also hosts a scavenger hunt for different kinds of nutcrackers, with lists for children and adults.
+Children will enjoy finding their favorite cartoon or storybook characters.
+Adults will enjoy discovering models of historical figures, pop culture personalities, and more.

 Leavenworth Reindeer Farm